 Get ready for tons of ideas and activities for a Thanksgiving preschool theme, including book ideas, art and sensory play, plus math and science fun.
-You’ll find the entire lesson plans at the end of this post with a free download!
+You’ll find the free Thanksgiving preschool lesson plans at the end of this post!

 Free Thanksgiving Activities for Preschoolers Including Free Preschool Lesson Plans

 Teaching about Thanksgiving in preschool is all about being thankful and showing gratitude!
 Plus some fall-themed ideas including turkeys, pumpkins, and of course, pumpkin pie!
 We have collected some great Thanksgiving preschool activities to use with your preschoolers that use simple materials, minimal prep, and hands-on learning.

 Plus, it’s a free download!
 Great for use in homeschool preschool or use in the classroom.
 Head to the bottom of the post to snag the download.

 Discuss the importance of the meaning of Thanksgiving.
 Help young children learn that this holiday is all about gratitude and celebration of the family and friends who care and help us each and every day.
 Encourage children to share what they feel thankful for and find ways to share those feelings with the important people in their own lives.
 Invite children to share special traditions or games that are special in their families.

 Celebrate Thanksgiving the preschool way by including fun games and activities.
 Include crafts or activities that promote appreciation, gratitude, and teamwork like the first thanksgiving snack.
 Try a gratitude activity with your preschoolers and help guide them into learning to be thankful.

 There are lots of hands-on activities to use during the Thanksgiving season.
 Try a colorful turkey process art activity or play a silly game of Catch the Turkey!
 Use beads and work on hand-eye coordination and fine motor skills with a beaded feathers Thanksgiving hat.